 - Salesforce Recruitment, Onboarding and Training

 - Implementation of Recommended Compensation and Incentives Program

 Process and Performance

-Sales ops emerged to drive sales performance.
-To achieve that, sales operations people help streamline process to speed up the sales cycle and enable sellers to close more deals.
+Sales ops emerged to improve sales performance.
+To achieve that, sales operations people help streamline processes to speed up the sales cycle and enable sellers to close more deals.